aoriens/news-service/README.md

 ### `DELETE /categories/{category_id}`

 Deletes the identified category and returns no content.
-Only the least significant [CategoryItem](#CategoryItem) of the category will be deleted.
-Requires authentication of a user having the administrator privilege.
+Requires the administrator privilege.
+Drafts and news residing in the category or any descendant subcategory will be moved to the parent category.
+If the category to be deleted is a root category, the drafts and the news will be made uncategorized.

 ### `DELETE /comments/{comment_id}`